A Complete Japan Packing List (A Guide for ALL Seasons)

 - Hat (1): In the summer or spring you might consider a sun hat, straw hat, or ball cap (whichever you prefer) to help with the sun.
 In the winter bring something that is warm and covers your ears!
 Regardless of which season you visit, having a hat is very helpful to provide some sense of comfort from the weather elements.

-- Scarf (1): Obviously a thicker scarf makes sense for fall and winter months in Japan, but a lightweight scarf for spring is also a valuable thing to pack as weather can fluctuate rapidly.
-I usually bring an infinity scarf with hidden zipper pockets every time I visit Japan for sunshade or warmth and even to cover more of my shoulders when visiting certain temples in the summer.
-It also was nice to have the zipper pockets as an additional place to carry items.
+- Scarf (1): A thicker scarf makes sense for the fall and winter months in Japan, but a lightweight scarf for spring is also a valuable thing to pack as weather can fluctuate rapidly.
+It’s also nice to have to cover up to use while visiting temples and shrines.
+Another option is a scarf with hidden zipper pockets when traveling so you can be more hands-free.

 Packing List for Japan: Logan’s Favorites

-Similar to the ladies packing list for Japan, typical men’s fashion in Japan is also very modern and stylish.
-Japanese men very rarely wear shorts due to the need to wear pants for work however if you are traveling in the summer it is okay to wear shorts.
+Similar to my packing list for Japan, typical men’s fashion in Japan is also very modern and stylish.
+Japanese men don’t commonly wear shorts due to the need to wear pants for work however if you are traveling in the summer it is okay to wear shorts.
 Just know that some restaurants have a dress code policy that requires pants.

 Men’s Spring and Summer Packing List for Japan